Wednesday, March 25, 2026

 Baker told me that I probably shouldn’t worry too much.
 He mentioned something one of his old friends in Japan, Nanao Sakaki, the godfather of Japanese hippies, said when his memory was fading after he crossed 80 years, “he couldn’t remember what he didn’t need to know anyway.”

 Suddenly, the Roshi turned off the car’s headlights.
 It took a few seconds before my eyes adjusted.
 I was afraid.
 We were bolting up the highway at what seemed to be breakneck speed.
-After a few seconds, perhaps a minute, but certainly far too long in my judgment, Richard turned on the headlights again, and said with a little chuckle that we were lucky that no other driver had decided to turn out the headlights on their car to experience the beauty and depth of the dark night.
+After a few seconds which seemed like a minute, but certainly far too long in my judgment, Richard turned on the headlights again and said with a little chuckle that we were lucky that no other driver had decided to turn out the headlights on their car to experience the beauty and depth of the dark night.

 I gradually regained my composure, but my perception of the night had changed.
 It opened up, and I was so aware of the beauty of the night above the Sangre de Cristo Mountains.
 I was just part of a vast universe, beyond any explanation.